satendramane/RISC-V-FPGA-IP-Development/Task 1/README.md

 ![Codespace Build](images/derect.png)

 ### 4. Navigate to the Sample Programs
-- Right-click anywhere on the desktop background <br>
+- Right-click anywhere on the desktop background
 - Select Open Terminal Here

 ![Codespace Build](images/linux.png)

 - In the terminal, go to the workspace and then to the `samples` folder: